AdrianoW/IDS-test/README.md

 - Each tweet only contains lowercase letters, numbers, and ASCII characters like ':', '@', and '#'.
 - A word is defined as anything separated by whitespace.

-Note that the output of the first feature is outputted in order according to the [ASCII Code](http://www.ascii-code.com).
+Note that the output of the first feature is outputted in order, according to the [ASCII Code](http://www.ascii-code.com).
 Also recall, that the median of a set with an even number of items is the mean of the two middle elements (e.g. the median of {11, 14} is 12.5).

 ## Details of Implementation

-We'd like you to implement your own version of this running median that calculates the median number of words per line, for each line of the text files in the `wc_input` directory.
+We'd like you to implement your own version of these features

+ for each line of the text files in the `wc_input` directory.
 If there are multiple files in that directory, the files should be combined into a single stream and processed by your running median program in alphabetical order, so a file named `hello.txt` should be processed before a file named `world.txt`.
 The resulting running median for each line should then be outputted to a text file named `med_result.txt` in the `wc_output` directory.

-You may write your solution in any one of the following programming languages: C, C++, Clojure, Java, Python, Ruby, or Scala - then submit a link to a Github repo with your source code.
-In addition to the source code, the top-most directory of your repo must include `wc_input` and `wc_output` directories, and a shell script named `run.sh` that compiles and runs the Word Count and Running Median programs.
-If your solution requires additional libraries or dependencies, the shell script should load them first so that your programs can be run on any system just by running `run.sh`.
+You may write your solution in any mainstream programming language such as C, C++, C#, Clojure, Haskell, Java, Python, Ruby, or Scala - then submit a link to a Github repo with your source code.
+In addition to the source code, the top-most directory of your repo must include `tweet_input` and `tweet_output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement these features.
+If your solution requires additional libraries, environments, or dependencies, you must specify these in your README documentation.
 See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.

 ![Example Repo Structure](images/directory-pic.png)

 As a data engineer, it’s important that you write clean, well-documented code that scales for large amounts of data.
-For this reason, it’s important to ensure that your solution works well for small and large text files, rather than just the simple examples above.
-For example, your solution should be able to process large files like the text of the book "War and Peace" without taking much longer than processing the small files.
+For this reason, it’s important to ensure that your solution works well for a huge number of tweets, rather than just the simple examples above.
+For example, your solution should be able to process a file containing every tweet from the last month without taking much longer than processing only the last hour of tweets.

 ## FAQ